-Sports medicine at King's Daughters' Health encompasses a wide range of care, often involving both orthopedic physicians and physical therapists.
-Most sports-related injuries and issues are minor and can be treated effectively with rest, therapy and supportive bracing.
+Sports medicine at King's Daughters' Health encompasses a wide range of care - including orthopedic physicians, physical therapists and athletic trainers.
+Most sports-related injuries are minor and can be treated effectively with rest, therapy and supportive bracing.
 More serious injuries to an athlete's bones or joints may require additional intervention.
-The orthopedic specialists at KDH will help you or the athlete in your house return to activity as safely and quickly as possible.
+The orthopedic specialists at KDH will help you or the athlete in your house safely return to action as quickly as possible.

 Sometimes ligaments and tendons in the knee, shoulder or ankle can tear as the result of an athletic injury.
 Often, these types of tears (including ACL tears in the knee) require surgical intervention.
 Today, the majority of these procedures are completed using an arthroscopic approach that requires only a pair of small incisions.
 This type of procedure reduces pain and speeds recovery.